dwcaraway/oddly/README.md

 What is PODServe?
 ======

-A REST service for managing [Project Open Data formatted](http://project-open-data.github.io/) metadata using the Python Flask microframework.
+A (hypermedia) REST service for managing [Project Open Data formatted](http://project-open-data.github.io/) metadata using the Python Flask microframework.
+Responses are in [Hypermedia Application (HAL)](http://pod.apiary.io) format.

 Quick Start
 ======